git-lfs/git-lfs/docs/git-lfs-ssh-serve.md

 session    optional     pam_umask.so umask=0002
 ```

-git-lfs-serve will copy the permissions of the base path when creating new files
+git-lfs-ssh-serve will copy the permissions of the base path when creating new files
 & directories but it can't do that if the umask filters out the write bits.
 You
 can't fix this with 'umask' in /etc/profile because that only applies to
 interactive ssh terminals, not 'ssh url command' forms.